 By Micky Garner and Brian Butchers

-The wedding day of our future president Antony Cummins and Sheila with Cliff Richards, Terry Lees, Robert Cummins and Antony Ward.
+The wedding day of our future president Anthony Cummins and Sheila with Cliff Richards, Terry Lees, Robert Cummins and Antony Ward.

 The Beddington 1st XI enjoyed their best ever season in the Championship finishing a creditable 3rd behind East Molesey and Spencer.
-A disappointing start with the first four games being drawn was followed by a purple patch over the next ten fixtures, which resulted in eight victories and a draw which took the club to the top of the table with four games remaining, with a win in the final game to make sure of the title, but this was not to be.
+A disappointing start with the first four games being drawn was followed by a purple patch over the next ten fixtures, which resulted in eight victories and a draw which took the club to the top of the table with four games remaining.
+A win in the final game to make sure of the title, but this was not to be.

-Newcomer to Surrey Cricket David Laitt had taken over as club Captain.
+Newcomer to Surrey cricket David Laitt had taken over as Club Captain.
 He had appeared in the John Haig Cup Final for Reading in 1979.
 He had also represented Oxfordshire in Minor County Cricket and had played Sunday Cricket for Beddington during 1979 while still playing at Reading on Saturday.
-He has taken over from Graham Brown who had given up the club Captaincy after three years.
+He has taken over from Graham Brown who had given up the club captaincy after three years.
 David Laitt shouldered the main burden of the bowling attack taking 47 wickets, his best performance was 8 wickets for 54 runs against Epsom.
-Excellent support came from Martin Bamber who topped the bowling averages with 19 wickets and Mike Willett, whose 29 wickets was just reward for some accurate off-spin bowling, with Tony Cummins and Tim Alcroft with 26 and 18 wickets respectively a valuable contribution.
+Excellent support came from Martin Bamber who topped the bowling averages with 19 wickets and Mike Willett, whose 29 wickets was just reward for some accurate off-spin bowling.
+Tony Cummins and Tim Alcroft with 26 and 18 wickets respectively made a valuable contribution.
 These performances led to the taking of no fewer than 162 wickets with the opposition bowled out on 10 occasions.

 The success of the side was to a great extent due to some excellent and on occasions brilliant out cricket.
-The close catching of Antony Cummins and Tim Alcroft in the slips and Roger Laitt at short leg sharing 30 catches, added to the fine out-fielding always keeping the batsmen under pressure.
+The close catching of Anthony Cummins and Tim Alcroft in the slips and Roger Laitt at short leg sharing 30 catches, added to the fine out-fielding always kept the batsmen under pressure.
 The wicket keeping of Andy Tibble was efficient and his sixteen victims were a fair return.
 The team were also indebted to Sid Rhodes (umpire) and Carol Farr (scorer) who contributed to a most enjoyable season.
-Antony Cummins completed the championship double, scoring 399 runs with 102 n.o. in 86 balls against Cheam the only century scored this season.
-Both Robert and Antony Cummins topped the Sunday Whole Day batting averages this year.
+Anthony Cummins completed the championship double, scoring 399 runs with 102 n.o. in 86 balls against Cheam the only century scored this season.
+Both Robert and Anthony Cummins topped the Sunday Whole Day batting averages this year.